FirelyTeam/firely-docs/firelynetsdk/model/datatypes.rst

 .. important:: Primitives are not really primitive in FHIR!

-Because you can `extend <http://www.hl7.org/fhir/extensibility.html>`__ resources **and** data types in FHIR, the API has provided FHIR data types for the primitive types.
+Because you can `extend <http://www.hl7.org/fhir/extensibility.html>`__ resources **and** data types in FHIR, the SDK has provided FHIR data types for the primitive types.
 Where the name of the FHIR data type would conflict with existing .Net data types, the word 'Fhir' is added to the type, e.g. ``FhirString``.

-For each of the fields that take a primitive data type, the API provides you with two fields in the class. |br|
+For each of the fields that take a primitive data type, the SDK provides you with two fields in the class. |br|
 One of the fields has the same name as the element it corresponds with in the FHIR resource, e.g.
 ``Active`` in the ``Patient`` class.
 This field is of the standard .Net data type.